ErhanCetin/k8s-smooth-transition/README.md

    * An API Key of [newsapi] is used to fetch the news.
 It is used by the News Producer Service.
 I already put my API key to the configuration.
 But this key is limited to 100 requests per day.
 I recommend you to get your own API key from [newsapi-free] :
      * Select the "Developer" option , After registration , Go your account and copy API Key.
         ![newspi org-account](https://user-images.githubusercontent.com/10308201/99146187-1e394c00-2676-11eb-82e8-3320923c62a6.png)
-     * Change YAML file ( I hope, you already clone the project to your local.)
+     * Change YAML file, I hope you already clone the project to your local.
        * Find : /k8s-smooth-transition/k8s/apps/04-newsproducer.yaml and change NEWSAPI_AUTHORIZATION with your API Key.
          * ![newsapi-org-config-key](https://user-images.githubusercontent.com/10308201/99146276-dff05c80-2676-11eb-9dac-ebd062438a82.png)
    * Don't forget